Duracell: P&G spin-off and Berkshire Hathaway ownership

 On October 24, 2014, Procter & Gamble announced it would spin off Duracell in 2015 as part of a wider restructuring scheme.
 On November 14, 2014, Berkshire Hathaway declared its intent to acquire Duracell in an all-stock deal, consisting of $4.7 billion worth of P&G stock then owned by Berkshire Hathaway.
 The acquisition received regulatory approval from the European Commission in July 2015.

 The transfer was completed on February 29, 2016, with P&G investing $1.8 billion in cash into Duracell, and Berkshire Hathaway giving P&G back 52 million shares.

 In September 2016, Duracell announced plans to move its executive team and 60 employees to Chicago.

 In February 2022, Duracell announced a long-term partnership deal with Williams Racing.
 The deal culminated with the vertical air intake of the car designed like a Duracell battery, which was first introduced in the 2022 Miami Grand Prix.
+The design was later implemented on the Williams FW45 for the 2023 season.
 Duracell also became the title sponsor of William Racing's eNASCAR team as Duracell Williams Esports eNASCAR.